astocko/arm-vixl-mirror/doc/design/code-generation.md

 Each scope utility will behave in the same way for VIXL64 as for VIXL32, even if the implementations differ.

-### `CodeBufferCheckScope(Assembler * assm, ...)`
+### `CodeBufferCheckScope(Assembler * assm, size_t size, ...)`

-- Acquire the CodeBuffer.
-- Allow the Assembler.
+- Allow code emission from the specified `Assembler`.
 - Optionally reserve space in the `CodeBuffer` (if it is managed by VIXL).
 - Optionally, on destruction, check the size of the generated code.
   (The size can be either exact or a maximum size.)

 This scope exists so that callers can use an Assembler by itself, without even instantiating a MacroAssembler.